dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

 ```cmd
 python -m lipm_mpc.lipm_mpc_fast --model models\op3_scene.xml --horizon 10 --step_time 0.5 --total_time 15.0
 ```

-## 📁 Repository Structure

-Outlined clearly in the initial sections for navigation ease.

-## 🔬 Validation and Performance

-* Performance and stability tests located in `tests\`.
-* Results and validation procedures detailed within documentation.

-## 📚 Detailed Documentation

-Comprehensive theoretical insights and implementation details are provided in `docs\architecture.md`.

-## 🤝 Contributing Guidelines

-Contributions are welcomed and encouraged.
-Follow the previously outlined contributing steps.

-## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for complete details.

 ---

 Dedicated to advancing humanoid robotics research through detailed simulation and control methodology using Robotis OP3, LIPM, MPC, and MuJoCo on Windows.